About

 MPhil Research

-My previous research for the Master of Philosophy (MPhil) degree explored how neighbourhood-level socio-ecological factors—including population density, ethnic diversity, and crime rates—influence psychological outcomes within large, multi-ethnic urban populations.
-Specifically, I studied the schizotypy continuum, which includes cognitive traits such as supernatural beliefs, eccentric behaviours, paranoia, and unusual perceptual experiences.
-This research bridges evolutionary psychology and clinical psychology, contributing to an understanding of cognitive diversity and its evolutionary significance.
-Although my formal MPhil studies are complete, I continue to develop this research.
+My MPhil research explored how neighbourhood-level socio-ecological factors—such as population density, ethnic diversity, and crime rates—affect psychological outcomes in large, multi-ethnic urban populations.
+I focused on the schizotypy continuum, a range of cognitive traits including supernatural beliefs, eccentricity, paranoia, and unusual perceptual experiences.
+This work connects evolutionary and clinical psychology, offering insights into cognitive diversity and its relevance for understanding schizophrenia-spectrum conditions.
+Although my MPhil degree is complete, this research remains active, and I am preparing publications based on the collected data.

 Teaching